WilliamTjonndal/IT3212/assignment3/Group 25.md

 Unfortunatly this dataset shares very few features with our dataset, but as previously stated it was the only somewhat related and larger dataset we could access.
 This meant we had to map seemingly correlated features between the dataset based on our own intuiton on what makes sense.
 The features where we could not make any sensible mappings had to be dropped so only the set of overlapping features between the dataset were used for this transfer learning.

 Since we had to drop the non overlapping features from the new dataset, this meant the pretrained model was trained on a small fraction of the original data.
-As a result, not even this pretrained model reached a desirable accuraccy.
+As a result, not even this pretrained model reached a desirable accuracy.
 When transfering this pretrained model over to our original dataset (with only overlapping features) the accuracy got even worse.
 This was probably because what we considered to be the most logical mappings between the dataset features were not very accurate.

 Due to these limitations we consider tranfer learning to be an unsuitable training approach for a model predicting our dataset (given the other dataset we were able to find).